 During the Spanish colonization of the Philippines, Taytay was formally founded in 1623.
 Taytay became the capital of the province of Calamianes, the entire territory of Paragua (now Palawan), in 1818; and the province of Castilla, a land area occupying the northern part of Palawan, in 1858.

-Archived baptismal records of Cuyo, Palawan show that the last monarch of the Kingdom of Taytay was converted to Christianity and christened Flores de los Santos Cabaylo meaning Cabaylo, Flower of the Saints.
+Archived baptismal records of Cuyo, Palawan show that the last monarch of the Kingdom of Taytay was converted to Christianity and christened Flores de los Santos Cabaylo, which means Cabaylo, Flower of the Saints.
 No other sovereign royal datu after him ruled in his kingdom.

-To date, the 350 year old chapel and the nearby Sta Monica Church are the most visible remnants of the Spanish Influence in the municipality.
+To date, the 350 year old fort and the nearby Sta Monica Church are the most visible remnants of the Spanish Influence in the municipality.

 Land Area and Natural Resources